Manish7272/Supply-Chain-Optimization---Power-BI-Dashboard----FMCG-Domain/README.md

         LIFR - Line Fill Rate,
         VOFR - Volume Fill Rate.

 ***Thank you for exploring this repository!
-Your contributions and feedback are highly appreciated.Cheers to success! 🚀🥤***
+Your contributions and feedback are highly appreciated.🚀🥤***